 ♦Onsite Boys & Girls Club

 The Boys and Girls Club of Winder-Barrow has several programs that strive to help youth with academic success, healthy lifestyles and character and leadership development.
-There are currently sixty-two (62) WHA students enrolled in the program.
 GREAT FUTURES START HERE!

 Please find a listing of resources in efforts to reduce suicide and offer treatment options below.

 Individuals, the media, and public health departments all have important roles to play in reducing the risk of suicide.
 The CDC released a technical package (pdf) of suicide-prevention policies, programs, and practices.
 Individuals interested in learning more about suicide can visit the National Suicide Prevention Hotline’s website, Be the One to Save a Life.